Legatia/LenKinVerse/Vision_v1.md

 Structure:
 	•	Flat map navigation for resource collection — a lightweight map rather than a complex 3D environment.
-	•	Laboratory for fast and by batch combining and transforming materials through “reactions” (chemistry-inspired fusion logic).
+	•	Laboratory for fast and batch processing materials.
 Webapp only, need to be constructed with materials, only work with ready formula&recipes
-  •   Alchem Gloves for mobile app rapid reaction, similar to laboratory, need to be charged with primary materials in order to work.
+  • Alchem Gloves for mobile app rapid reaction, similar to laboratory but can experiment new combinations, need to be charged with primary materials in order to work.
 It's the 2nd gadget everyone born with in the world, first one is storage bag to put everything.
-	•	Anything other than primary materials can be minted into NFTs or new elements transmuted into tokens, like really launched on chain (shitcoin-like elements in your lore).
+	•	Anything other than primary materials can be minted into NFTs or new elements transmuted into tokens, like really launched on chain (shitcoin).
-	•	Speed-based efficiency system: walking, cycling, driving affects how much a player can collect (e.g., walking = 95% efficiency, driving = 30%).

 Goal:
 To make the world feel physically reactive — every movement and combination yields new alchemical results.